8 tips on how to go green in the home decoration and home textiles sector

 Design

-Your green innovation needs to meet market requirements in terms of look and feel, and design flexibility.
+Your green innovation needs to meet market requirements in terms of look, feel and design flexibility.
 If it does not, buyers may turn to other options.
 If you redesign your process to become greener (such as lower energy use), make sure this translates into a more favourable price offer for your buyer as well.

 Tips:

-• Communicate consistently and effectively before, during and after the completion of the green innovation of your product or process to ensure buy-in from all partners in the value chain, from suppliers to buyers.
-Failure to do so may lead to a loss of time and money for all concerned.
+- Communicate consistently and effectively throughout the innovation process to ensure commitment from all partners in the value chain, from suppliers to buyers.
+If you do not, everyone involved may lose time and money;

-• Ensure that your sustainable product and process innovations ‘fit’ your production system.
+- Ensure that your sustainable innovations ‘fit’ your production system.
 If your material innovation requires different production techniques, your artisans or workers may resist or require training.
-If you adapt part of your production system, for instance by replacing a kiln for your ceramics, make sure that it fits neatly in the production process – before (clay processing, glazing), during (type of energy used, firing time) and after it (waste percentages, surface effects).
+If you adapt part of your production system, for instance by replacing a kiln, make sure that it fits neatly in the production process – before (clay processing, glazing), during (type of energy used, firing time) and after it (waste percentages, surface effects);

-• Try to combine environmental benefits with social benefits in your product or process innovations and communicate both to your stakeholders.
-If you reduce pollution by changing your source of energy (from coal to gas, or from gas to solar), see if that also leads to improved working conditions.
+- Try to combine environmental benefits with social benefits in your innovations and communicate both benefits to your stakeholders.
+If you reduce pollution by changing your energy source (from coal to gas, or gas to solar), see if that also leads to improved working conditions (health and safety benefits).

 5. Prepare for new and updated European green legislation

 Sustainability is becoming a must in the European market.
-Not only because buyers and consumers are asking for it, but also because of updates in legal requirements.
-The new European Green Deal includes both environmental and social requirements.
-Its Circular Economy Action Plan announced initiatives along the entire lifecycle of products.
-It targets how products are designed, promotes circular economy processes, encourages sustainable consumption, and aims to prevent waste – for example, by introducing new legislation on sustainable design and packaging.
+Not only because buyers and consumers are asking for it, but also because of new legal requirements.
+The European Green Deal includes both environmental and social requirements.
+Its Circular Economy Action Plan includes initiatives along the entire product lifecycle.
+It targets how products are designed, promotes circular economy processes, encourages sustainable consumption, and aims to prevent waste.
+For example, by introducing new legislation on sustainable design and packaging.

-In this context, many European laws are under revision and new laws are being developed.
-Many of these will apply to European companies’ entire value chains.
-This means that for your buyer to comply, you must meet the requirements of this legislation too.
-So be prepared!
+Within this context, many European laws are currently being revised, and new laws are being developed.
+Many of these laws apply to European companies’ entire value chains.
+This means that for your buyer to comply, you must meet the requirements of this legislation as well.
+So be prepared.

-In February 2022, the European Commission adopted a proposal for a Corporate Sustainability Due Diligence Directive (CSDDD).
-This proposed directive requires larger companies to identify and – where necessary – prevent, end or reduce negative impacts of their activities on human rights and the environment.
+The Green Deal’s new Corporate Sustainability Due Diligence Directive (CSDDD – EU 2024/1760) requires larger companies to identify and – where necessary – prevent, end or reduce negative impacts of their activities on human rights and the environment.
 Both in the company’s own operations and in its value chains.

-While your company may not be within the scope of the proposed directive, your European buyers may be.
+As a small or medium-sized enterprise (SME) from a developing country, your company is not within the scope of the CSDDD.
+However, your European buyers may be.
 This means that even if the new rules do not apply to you directly, they may apply indirectly via your buyers.
-Larger buyers will have to exercise the required due diligence throughout their value chain, which includes you as a supplier.
-Because textiles are a high-impact sector, the threshold is lower for textile companies.
-As the directive has yet to be finalised and approved, the exact implications are not yet clear.
+Larger buyers will have to perform the required due diligence on their direct business partners, which may include you, as a supplier.
+The European Commission plans to publish guidelines to help companies conduct due diligence.
 Some countries have already introduced national due diligence legislation, like Germany.

 Ecodesign for Sustainable Products Regulation